 I’m a firm believer in brining poultry.
 Without going into a long diatribe with all the reasons why, I’ll simplify by saying it exponentially increases the juiciness of your meat.
-To see a list of the brines I have posted on this site go HERE.

 The problem with brining is that it’s somewhat difficult when dealing with whole chickens and turkeys.
 What do you use?
 A large bag?
 Will it leak?
 What about a pan?
 No, it won’t cover the whole bird.
 A cooler?
 Yep, you could do that, but then you better scrub the heck out of that cooler and decontaminate before and after.
 That sounds like a lot of work.